amitmse/in_Python_/Boosting/README.md

 			- use permutation based importance.
 			- use shap based importance.

+	- Feature Selection:
+ 		Featurewiz: It's feature selection is powered by recursive XGBoost ranking.
+		- Start with Everything.
+Feed the entire dataset into the selection process.
+		- XGBoost Feature Ranking.
+Train an XGBoost model to assess feature importance.
+		- Select Key Features.
+Extract the most significant features based on importance scores.
+		- Prune and Repeat.
+Keep only the top-ranked features and rerun the process on a refined subset.
+		- Iterate Until Optimal.
+Continue the cycle until a stopping criterion (like stability or diminishing returns) is met.
+		- Finalize the Feature Set.
+Merge selected features from all cycles, eliminating duplicates to form the final optimized set.

+		Split-Driven Recursive: This improved method introduces validation-based feature selection, leveraging Polars for speed and efficiency.
+		- Split Data for Validation: The dataset is divided into training and validation sets.
+		- Feature Ranking (with Validation): Features are ranked based on importance in the training set while evaluating performance on the validation set.
+		- Select Key Features (with Validation): Features are chosen based on both importance scores and how well they generalize.
+		- Repeat with New Splits: The process is rerun multiple times with different train/validation splits.
+		- Stabilized Feature Set: Selected features from all runs are merged, removing duplicates, leading to a more robust and reliable selection.

 	- Handling Missing Data: It can manage missing data in both the training and evaluation phases.

 	- Parallel Processing: Parallel and distributed computing, deliver high efficiency.